raffdoc/LaTeX-template-for-Harvard-dissertation/README.txt

 it should be roughly 2 GB
 Install.

+Install the fonts from the included "fonts" folder by using Apple OS X's "Font Book" application and going "File"->"Add Font."

 I use the free PDF reader Skim and the now free and open source TextMate.
 Both integrate well with latex:

 Skim is available http://skim-app.sourceforge.net/